SumiSastri/dev-blogs/docs/dev-environment/part3-computer-shells.md

 4. Remove the `#` and the space at the start.
 This sets the right path
 5. Save the file and quit Atom.
 6. Close your terminal and open a new one.

+- If you want to override or add plugins go to [zsh plugins](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/vscode)

 <br>